AndreasG11/MAE224/Example-2-:-PWMs.md

 Here are some to-dos before moving on:

-1. Read the signal frequency on the oscilloscope and compare it to the `freq` value set above
+1. Read the signal frequency on the oscilloscope and compare it to the `freq` value set above.
+2. Read the signal frequency with a Digital Multi-Meter (either the Fluke or Keithley) and compare to the values in (1).
-2. Change `freq` and measure it with the Photon and the oscilloscope (re-run the Matlab code)
+2. Change `freq` and measure it with the Photon, oscilloscope, and DMM (re-run the Matlab code).
 3. Change the output voltage `vout`.
 What happens to the duty cycle?
 What are the units of the duty cycle?

 **Show your TA the PWM signal on the oscilloscope** and you are finished with this tutorial.